WPIcs542/Project/README.md

 Fragmentation.
 Put() 4 values, byte arrays of 1 MB each, with keys A, B, C and D. Remove key B. Put() ½ MB in size for key E. Validate that a Put() 1 MB in size for key F fails.
 Remove C and now validate that a Put() 1 MB in size for key G succeeds.
 Remove E and try Put() 1 MB in size for key H. With a naive implementation, it will fail even though there is room in store.db.
 An extra bonus point if you can modify your code such that Put("H", …) succeeds.

 Create a shell program show that will show the layout of data in cs542.db.
 Run the program to do the validations listed above and include a record of your interactions to prove that the validations produced the expected results.

+Part2:

+An indexing mechanism.
+Our index has just three interfaces: void Put(string key, Number data_value); or void Put(string key, string data_value); adds the index entry. string Get(Number data_value); or string Get(string data_value); retrieves the key given the index and void Remove(string key); deletes the index.

+Technically it could be counted as five interfaces because of Number vs. string.
+The Number inputs only apply if you are working with B+ Trees.
+You have a choice of index type: B+ tree or hash.
+Additional assumptions will be required to complete this assignment and limit the scope of the exercise.
+That is OK, but you must enumerate those assumptions.